The Greatest Live Insect Show Ever!

 Nowadays no one has money to waste and time is also valuable.
 Have you ever hired an assembly program that disappointed your students or parents or patrons?
 If you are like most event coordinators you most certainly have.
 You may be reluctant to try another program without recommendations.
 In over two decades of service, the Creepy Crawly Zoo has NEVER had a disappointed audience.
 Students love it, learning was exciting.
 Teachers love it, their jobs are made easier.
 Parents are thrilled that their children have a new interest.
 If you booked the show you look great!
 Perhaps a promotion is now in the works?

 Well, maybe the Creepy Crawly Zoo can’t promise a promotion but what it can promise is that it amazes the patrons of any venue.
 It makes an impression for its entertainment value as well as its educational value.
 The Creepy Crawly Zoo not only does large school assemblies but can be tailored for small shows also.
 The type of venue the Creepy Crawly Zoo is good for is anywhere there are families: Children’s theatres, museums, corporate parties, conventions, resorts, fairs, discovery centers, schools, fund raisers, libraries, day cares, etc. The Creepy Crawly Zoo has done it all with spectacular results.

-Some of our previous venues include: Discovery World, Purdue's Bug Bowl, Virginia Tech's Bug Fest, Wehr Nature Center's Bug Day, Raleigh, NC Bug Fest, Museum of Gastonia's Bug Day and many many more!
+Some of our previous venues include Discovery World, Purdue's Bug Bowl, Virginia Tech's Bug Fest, Wehr Nature Center's Bug Day, Raleigh, NC Bug Fest, Museum of Gastonia's Bug Day, the Milwaukee Zoo, The Columbus Zoo and many many more!